Special offer

 Tangential risk

-Tangential reputational risk happens when your brand aligns with individuals, companies, or organizations that develop bad reputations.
+Tangential reputational risk occurs when your brand is associated with individuals, companies or organizations that develop a negative reputation.
 Partners and suppliers provide crucial support for your business but can also pose serious reputational risks, especially when you have an established relationship.
 Examples include:

-• an influencer you work with doing something that damages their reputation, or a charity with poor ethics hurting your company’s reputation by association
+• influencer you work with doing something that damages their reputation, or a charity with poor ethics, hurting your company’s reputation by association

-• you partnering with a provider whose service is regularly interrupted, critically affecting your business
+• partnering with a provider whose service is regularly interrupted, critically affecting your business

 • partners or suppliers speaking negatively about your business